exporl/apex/documentation/examples/index.md

 -   URL of the html page to show in the results window.
 The page should have the appropriate java script methods embedded.
-More example pages can be found in the Apex3 resultsviewer folder.
+More example pages can be found in the APEX 4 resultsviewer folder.

 -   Parameters to be passed to the results page.
 Each parameter will be set in hash params.